Knoblauchpilze/pge-app/README.md

 ### Creating an App

-In order to ease the creation of an `App` object, we regrouped the options within a struct named [AppDesc](src/lib/app/AppDesc.hh).
+In order to ease the creation of an `App` object, we regrouped the options within a struct named [AppDesc](src/pge/app/AppDesc.hh).
 This contains several attributes, among which:

 - the dimensions of the window in pixels.
 - a coordinate frame (see more details in the dedicated [section](#coordinate-frame)).
 - whether or not the view allows panning and zooming.
+- an option to throttle the framerate of the application.

 ### Coordinate frame

 Usually, an application maps what happens on the screen to an internal coordinate frame.
 The start of most interactions begins in pixels frame: the user clicks somewhere or moves the mouse somewhere and we get the information about where the mouse is in pixels.
 From this, the application needs to transform these coordinates and see if anything interesting happens because of this.

 The base app defines a coordinate frame to handle such things.
-A [coordinate frame](src/lib/coordinates/CoordinateFrame.hh) is an interface which aims at converting the information in pixels space to the internal world space.
-To do this, it uses two [viewports](src/lib/coordinates/Viewport.hh): one defining the pixels space and the other one the tiles space.
+A [coordinate frame](src/pge/coordinates/CoordinateFrame.hh) is an interface which aims at converting the information in pixels space to the internal world space.
+To do this, it uses two [viewports](src/pge/coordinates/Viewport.hh): one defining the pixels space and the other one the tiles space.

 By default, two separate frames are already available:

-- a [top view](src/lib/coordinates/TopViewFrame.hh) frame: this represents a simple scaling between the position in pixels and the position in tiles.
+- a [top view](src/pge/coordinates/TopViewFrame.hh) frame: this represents a simple scaling between the position in pixels and the position in tiles.
 It can be used for a top down app, or most 2D apps.
-- an [isometric view](src/lib/coordinates/IsometricViewFrame.hh) frame: this represents a semi-3D projection which allows to produce graphics like [this](https://en.wikipedia.org/wiki/Isometric_video_game_graphics).
+- an [isometric view](src/pge/coordinates/IsometricViewFrame.hh) frame: this represents a semi-3D projection which allows to produce graphics like [this](https://en.wikipedia.org/wiki/Isometric_video_game_graphics).

 Panning and zooming are handled for both frames, along with converting from pixels to tiles and vice versa.